utkusarioglu/wordpress-react-typescript/Readme.md

 1. Go to wp-admin -> Appearance -> Themes and select your React theme.
 Its name will be the name specified in `style.css`.

-1. Visit your site and see your pre-existing React project being served by WordPress.
+1. Visit your site or press F5\* and see your pre-existing React project being served by WordPress.

 ### Usage with pre-existing WordPress database image